PyTemplate/python_package/README.md

 ## Developer Setup

-Commands should be run from inside the project home folder (i.e. the location of this README).
+Commands should be run from inside the project home folder (i.e. the location of this README) after cloning this repository.

 Install the package using `poetry`: